 Who were they?

-The redoubtable Agnes Strickland reminds us, and the answer is not surprising, because two were boys:
+Agnes Strickland reminds us, and the answer is not surprising, because two were boys:

 Can twelve- or fifteen-year olds be bachelors?
 The mystery is William Rufus, who was succeeded by his younger brother Henry.
 Frank Barlow’s book must be the one to read.

 Strickland would be good comfort or ’flu reading except that she is such a dull writer.
 I have tried.
 What about Anglo-Saxon kings?

 Lives of the Queens of England, 12 vols, 1840-48

 The Letters of Mary Queen of Scots, 1842-43

 Lives of the Queens of Scotland and English Princesses Connected with the Regal Succession of Great Britain, 8 vols, 1851-59

 The Lives of the Seven Bishops Committed to the Tower in 1688, Enriched and Illustrated with Personal Letters, Now First Published, from the Bodleian Library, 1866